fbpx

 View of Govt. of India on the use of generic drugs

 Health authorities, in India, support the use of generic substitution of drugs.
-In April 2017, the Medical Council of India (MCI) issued an order, which stated that the doctors must prescribe medicines by using only generic names.
-This practice will fight with the misconceptions for the generic drugs amongst people, who perceive such drugs as of inferior quality and counterfeit of the branded drug.
-India is ranked as the world’s largest manufacturer of generic drugs, and by exporting the medications, the pharmaceutical industry has managed to minimise healthcare costs for many nations.
+In April 2017, the Medical Council of India (MCI) issued an order, which stated that doctors must prescribe medicines by using only generic names.
+This practice will fight the misconceptions about generic drugs amongst people, who perceive such drugs as of inferior quality and counterfeit of the branded drug.
+India is ranked as the world's largest manufacturer of generic drugs, and by exporting the medications, the pharmaceutical industry has managed to minimise healthcare costs for many nations.

-How can ZenOnco.io help cancer patients, with generic drugs?
+How canZenOnco.iohelp cancer patients, with generic drugs?

 We understand the strain of hospital visits during Cancer Treatment.
 Therefore, we provide Chemotherapy sessions at home.
-ZenOnco.io’s chemo at-home is beneficial because:
+ZenOnco.io's chemo at home is beneficial because:

-• It reduces the cost of medicines by up to 85%, without compromising efficacy and safety of the drugs
+• It reduces the cost of medicines by up to 85%, without compromising the efficacy and safety of the drugs

 • It reduces the expensive hospital charges